saulocantanhede/tfgreek2/docs/features/after.md

 ## Feature description

-This feature includes all material found after a word: regular space character,  punctuation marks followed by a regular space character, and text-critical markers.
+The `after` feature includes all material found after a word, such as regular space characters, punctuation marks followed by a space, and text-critical markers.
+This feature is essential for preserving the context and formatting of the text.
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values

+All material found after a word.
+The frequency is provided by the table below.

 Value | Description | Unicode codepoint | Frequency<sup>1</sup>
 ---  |  --- | --- | ---